Four Perspectives

 Under pure population-based allocation using 2011 data at 816 seats:

 Whether this is "fair representation" or a "population penalty" depends on your theory of federalism.
-Explore the numbers yourself →
+Try the simulator yourself →

 3Constitutional Process